Teradata/jupyter-demos/.data/A_Programmer_Overview.md

 - <b>Python</b> - pure Python code using python methods via the Jupyter Python Kernel giving you access to a wide variety of libraries including TeradataML to execute SQL statements on Vantage.
 - <b>SQL</b> - Uses the Teradata SQL kernel to execute SQL statements on Vantage.
 Output is more limited to table output and some limited graphing capabilities.
 Those are described in the "Charting and Visualization" notebook in Getting_started.
 These versions are most useful examples if you want examples of SQL for your BI/AI/ML tools.
 - <b>PY_SQL</b> - These notebooks are Python executing SQL statements as literals and using Python libraries to create more impressive outputs.
 - <b>ReadOnly</b> - This uses the nbviewer web application to view a saved version of the notebooks with outputs in a browser.
-Some of the graphs for the Python versions have minor interactivity but mostly these are just for reading the code and seeing outputs without processing time.
+Some of the graphs for the Python versions have minor interactivity but mostly these versions of the demos are just for reading the code and seeing outputs without processing time.

 ### Getting Data